Wine Closet Ideas You Can Use In Your Home

 Wine Closet Under Stairs

+One of the most commonly thought-of locations is an unused area under a staircase.
+This has depth and could be a great use of space.
 Unfortunately, there are a few downsides to an under stairs design.
-The temperature under the stairs fluctuates very frequently, and people walk over the stairs, creating potential for the bottles to shake.
+The temperature under the stairs fluctuates very frequently, and people walk over the stairs, creating the potential for the bottles to shake.

-Additionally, this could be less cost effective than anticipated due to the need for all the shelves and racks to be custom built, as each staircase is a different size and shape.
+Additionally, this could be less cost-effective than anticipated due to the need for all the shelves and racks to be custom built, as each staircase is a different size and shape.

 Wine Closet in the Kitchen

-Another popular spot is in an outer part of the kitchen.
+Another popular spot is in the outer part of the kitchen.
 This is helpful when limited space or budgeting is available as it creates a closet near a place to entertain.
 This is taking one of the perks of a cellar and using it in a creative way.
 Additionally, it is close by when you are drinking or cooking with wine.

 Wine Closet in Living Room